Hans Reck: World War I

 Reck returned to East Africa to work for the government as a geologist after the outbreak of World War I in July 1914.
 In June 1915 Reck discovered more Pleistocene fossils at a site close to Minjonjo, which he considered to have a similar age to those he had found at Olduvai.
 In September he returned to this site, and dispatched two loads of fossils to the Ufiome base.
 In 1915-1916 Reck excavated burial mounds in the Ngorongoro crater.
 The mounds held stone bowls and beads buried with the skeletons, but Reck did not identify any Stone Age tools.

 In April 1916 a force of British and Belgian troops advanced from the west.
-Ina escaped and Hans Reck volunteered and was appointed commander of a small squad of troops.
+Ina escaped and Reck volunteered and was appointed commander of a small squad of troops.
 In June 1916 Reck turned over his field notes, personal valuables and the collection of pterosaur bones from Tendaguru to a Swiss railway engineer, who promised to take them to Switzerland if possible.
 In late August 1916 Reck was ordered to move into the Uluguru Mountains.
 Inconclusive fighting continued for the rest of that year, with the allies handicapped by demolitions and suffering considerably from harsh conditions, disease and lack of supplies.
 Starting in 1917 the allies gradually began to gain the ascendancy, and by November 1917 the last Germans capable of leaving the country evacuated it for Portuguese East Africa.
 Reck was not with them, having been taken prisoner late in 1917.